cjmartin/launchcalendar.org/_posts/2025-05-23-falcon-9-starlink-group-11-16.md

 payload: Starlink Group 11-16
 payload-type: satellite
 payload-description: >-
-  A batch of 27 Starlink v2 Mini satellites destined for low-Earth orbit to expand SpaceX's Starlink constellation, providing global internet coverage.
+  A batch of 27 Starlink v2 Mini satellites will be deployed to low-Earth orbit on this mission, expanding SpaceX's Starlink constellation for global internet coverage.
+Booster B1075 will be used for this flight, targeting its 18th launch and landing from SLC-4E, Vandenberg SFB.
-  The satellites, designated as Starlink v2 Mini, will launch from California on Falcon 9.
 links:
   - title: Falcon 9 | Starlink Group 11-16 - NSF Forum
     type: